skpha13/cvx-rayopt/README.md

 # run analysis on provided benchmarks
 # this should be run after the `run-benchmarks` command.
-python ./stringart/main.py run-analysis --image-path ./imgs/lena.png
+python ./stringart/main.py run-analysis --input-benchmark-dir benchmarks_01 --image-path ./imgs/lena.png

 # runs the least squares solver with the sparse matrix representation on the provided image.
 The number of pegs used will be 100, the crop mode for the image center and the rasterization algorithm xiaolin-wu.
 python ./stringart/main.py solve least-squares --image-path ./imgs/lena.png --rasterization xiaolin-wu